 Please do try to clear your schedule for as much time as possible when welcoming a new dog into your family.
 Make sure any visitors to the house are aware that a potentially nervous rescue has arrived – dogs have escaped this way when doors are left open by arriving visitors.

 Remember that your new arrival will need to be gradually accustomed to an entirely new routine and environment.
 Plan on allowing some time to let them settle.
 We recommend that a dog is left unsupervised as little as possible during the first week or so.
 Teaching them to settle quietly in a crate can be a big plus, as they are unlikely to have been left in a house before, and will need to have this introduced over time, starting with short periods and working up to longer ones.
 A webcam or an old iPhone with an app like Dogmonitor can be useful to keep an eye on the dog.

-Consider what other parts of your daily routine or lifestyle may need careful introduction – for instance busy streets, horses, boats, train travel, umbrellas, binmen, washing machines, vacuum cleaners, family visits….everywhere and everyone is different and needs careful consideration to smooth the dog’s transition to its happy new life.
+Consider what other parts of your daily routine or lifestyle may need careful introduction – for instance busy streets, horses, boats, cars, train travel, umbrellas, binmen, washing machines, vacuum cleaners, family visits….everywhere and everyone is different and needs careful consideration to smooth the dog’s transition to its happy new life.
 Remember they cannot understand that things are going to be better now and need lots of reassurance and routine to settle.

 Remember also they have obviously spent a lifetime understanding Italian so language is an issue.
 Even if they have been working dogs, they will not understand commands in English…and if they have been street dogs they will not understand commands at all.
 Culturally there are huge adjustments for the dog.

 If they have had some training you can try Italian commands, transitioning them to English in time.